Keykor/Animedorapp/README.md

-# Animedoro-app
+# Animedorapp
-A desktop app based on the study technique "Animedoro" developed by Josh Chen
+An unofficial desktop app based on the study technique "Animedoro" developed by Josh Chen.